singular-gpispace/pfd-parallel/README.md

 [wait-all-first](https://github.com/singular-gpispace/wait-all-first)
 repository, implemented primarily by Lukas Ristau.

-This project provides a function for applying the partial fraction decoposition function to a matrix of rational functions.
+Since this is most useful in practical applications, the implementation provides a function for applying the partial fraction decoposition function to specified entries of a two-dimensional array of rational functions.

-To get this project up and running, you need to compile Singular, GPI-Space, some of their dependencies and the project code itself.
+To use the framework, it is required to install Singular, GPI-Space, some of their dependencies and the project code itself.
+In the following we provide two different ways of installation.
+The preferable way is the use the package manager Spack, which will take care of all dependencies automatically.
+The second way is a manual installation of a components, which can be used in case the installation with Spack is not possible on the target system.

 # Installation --- Using Spack
 Spack is a package manager for supercomputers, Linux, and macOS, for which a